sannihithatummala23/RomanNumeralConverter/README.md

 ## Packaging Layout:

-This section covers the various modules used in the project.
+This section covers the various modules used in the project:

 ![image](https://user-images.githubusercontent.com/65324839/136126343-9e34d8de-1405-4516-8070-e4f938108f4a.png)